APPLE CINNAMON MUFFINS (GLUTEN FREE + VEGAN)

 - 1/2 teaspoon cinnamon

-In a large bowl, combine the almond flour, flaxseed meal, salt, baking powder and cinnamon, give a stir to mix.
+Combine dry ingredients: In a large bowl, combine the almond flour, oats, salt, baking powder and cinnamon, give a stir to mix.

-Scoop and fill each muffin cup just to the top.
-Sprinkle with reserved cinnamon sugar mixture and add a some chopped oats on top too if you like.
-Bake for 17 – 20, until toothpick comes out clean and muffins are browned on top.
-Let cool a bit, remove muffins and enjoy.Makes approx. 10 muffins.
+Fill muffin tin: Scoop and fill each muffin cup just to the top.
+Sprinkle with cinnamon sugar topping.
+Bake for 20 minutes, or until toothpick comes out clean and muffins are lightly browned on top.
+Let cool a bit, remove muffins to finish cooling on a cooling rack.